-Calbright's Enrollment Services team provides direction, guidance, and support for general questions ranging from basic tech issues to helping students with their next steps toward becoming a Calbright student.
-Enrollment Services Student Support Specialists provide a variety of services for applicants and students from application through enrollment.
-During the application and onboarding phase, this will include (but is not limited to) information about our programs, assistance with filling out forms, referral to resources, and encouragement.
-The Enrollment Services team is available via chat, telephone, email, or online video conference.
+Calbright's Enrollment Services team provides direction, guidance and support for general questions ranging from basic tech issues to helping students with their next steps toward becoming a Calbright student.
+Support specialists provide a variety of services for applicants and students, from application through enrollment.
+During the application and onboarding phase, this will include (but is not limited to) information about our programs, assistance with filling out forms, referral to resources and encouragement.
+The Enrollment Services team is available via chat, telephone, email or online video conference.

-Students will discuss their educational goals with an Academic Success Counselor.
-Academic Success Counselors provide academic support by advising current and prospective students in selecting a program that best fits their career goals.
-Students complete their Enrollment Agreement during onboarding.
-Students then meet with their assigned counselor to collaboratively develop success strategies and referrals to resources.
-Counselors check academic progress to help students adhere to their academic timelines.
-Additionally, Counselors will help students build life skills and establish personal milestones toward completion and job attainment.
-All Calbright alumni will have access to coaching services to support their career goals.
+Success Counselors provide holistic personal, academic and career support to enrolled students in achieving their academic and career goals.
+Students meet with their assigned counselor to collaboratively develop success strategies, career planning and referrals to resources.
+Additionally, counselors will help students build life skills and establish personal milestones toward completion and job attainment.